Local. Independent. Physician-Owned Since 1949.

 • Other: If you want to try something natural, a few drops of hempseed or argan oil are considered non-comedogenic.

-• Step 4 — Apply sunscreen (at least SPF 30).
+• Apply sunscreen (at least SPF 30).
 The earlier you start using a daily face sunscreen, the better.
 It prevents skin cancer, wrinkles, and dark spots later in life.
 In addition, most acne medications make your skin more sensitive to the sun, so sunscreen is essential.
 A zinc-based, non-comedogenic sunscreen is ideal for teens with acne.
 Zinc is safer for our bodies and the environment.
 Ideas for products are:

 • Cerave Hydrating Mineral Sunscreen SPF 30 Sheer Tint